gleam-lang/gleam/notes/talk.md

 ```

 While tokens were the linear sequence of all the elemental components of source
-code text, an abstract syntax tree is a representation of the the syntactic
+code, an abstract syntax tree is a representation of the the syntactic
 structure of the source code.

 Here's an example.
 On the first line is some code in which function